-The Minnesota Prepared case-study competition is under development and will take place in 2023.
-This competition will provide students with an engaging learning opportunity to increase their knowledge, creativity, and skills to address a current public health challenge.
+The Minnesota Prepared case-study competition provides students from across the University of Minnesota with an engaging learning opportunity to increase their knowledge, creativity, and skills to address a current public health challenge.

 Case-Study Competition Goals